cloudmesh-community/fa18-516-08/paper/paper.md

   choose to individually upgrade and update the resources for patching, security etc. Examples are AWS, GCP, Azure.

 Based on the above concepts, there could be multiple iterations of the cloud solution.

 * Hybrid cloud is one such solution where there is a mix usage of on premise data center and public cloud data center.
 The use case could be based on mission critical applications, data privacy, need for on demand scalability, high availability etc.
+  NIST defines hybrid cloud as :
+  The cloud infrastructure is a composition of two or more clouds (private,community, or public) that remain unique entities but are bound together by standardized or proprietary technology that enables data and application portability (e.g., cloud bursting for load-balancing between clouds) [@www-NIST].
 * Managed cloud services provides enterprise an option to outsource the management of the cloud infrastructure and services to a third-party company like Rackspace or Expedient.
 Again the managed